 In my spare time I make holistic animal healing pendants for dogs and cats and also rhythm beads and brow band beads for horses.
 I have been happily married for over 20 years to my very supportive husband and have two amazing sons.
 My other passions are my dogs, Tara and Lenny, who are English Springer Spaniels.
 Learn more at Emotional Healing for Animals.

-Nancy Zidonis began her career in Equine Acupressure over 24 years ago.
-She is the co-founder of Tallgrass Animal Acupressure Institute and co-author of seven animal acupressure texts, DVDs, and meridian charts.
+Nancy Zidonis began her career in Equine Acupressure over 30 years ago.
+She is the co-founder of Tallgrass Animal Acupressure Resources and co-author of seven animal acupressure texts including the ACU- series, DVDs, and meridian charts.
 Nancy has studied Traditional Chinese Medicine, equine homeopathy, and essential oils.
-She is the Director of Programs for Tallgrass and teaches worldwide.
-Nancy is responsible for developing equine and small animal acupressure and Traditional Chinese Medicine online and hands-on training courses for the Practitioner Certification training program.
-She is Adjunct Faculty in the Equine Health Care & Complementary Therapies Program at Hocking College and a Founding Board Member of the National Board of Certification for Animal Acupressure & Massage (NBCAAM).
-Learn more at Tallgrass Animal Acupressure Institute.
+She is responsible for developing equine and small animal acupressure and Traditional Chinese Medicine online and hands-on training courses for the Practitioner Certification training program.
+This material is being offered by Tallgrass affiliates in the US, Canada, England, and Australia.
+Nancy’s co-authored articles for publications worldwide.
+She is a Founding Board Member of the National Board of Certification for Animal Acupressure & Massage (NBCAAM).